tianzhaopupsu/Llama-3-QLoRA-Agent-Fine-Tuning-for-Synthetic-Microscopy-Reasoning/README.md

 # Core Idea

-Instead of training directly from real microscopy experiments, this project uses:
+Due to confidentiality restrictions, this repository uses a synthetic environment to reproduce the core reasoning and tool-calling structure of a real microscopy AI workflow.
+This project uses:

 1. A synthetic perception environment
 2. A rule-based teacher policy